fortracc/pyfortracc/doc/BI/BI_TRACKING.rst

 Tracking Routine
 --------------------------------------------------------

 The tracking module represents the core of the pyForTraCC algorithm, responsible for identifying and tracking clusters in time-varying two-dimensional data fields.
-The entire tracking routine is based on parameters configured in the name_list as described in "doc/BI/BI_NAMELIST.rst", and all tracking outputs are generated according to user configurations.
+The entire tracking routine is based on parameters configured in the name_list as described in `NAME_LIST <https://pyfortracc.readthedocs.io/en/latest/BI/BI_NAMELIST.html>`_, and all tracking outputs are generated according to user configurations.
 This module utilizes tracking parameters and a custom data reading function, enabling adaptation to various input data types.
 The output of this process is stored as a series of Parquet files in the `trackingtable` directory, forming the complete tracking table.

 The tracking process comprises four primary modules: